 In its simplest form, decentralisation refers to a process by which an organisation transfers planning and control from a centralised entity.

-In blockchain and cryptocurrency, this means transferring the process of maintaining the blockchain or control of crypto-based applications (dApps) away from a central few to a distributed network where no single entity has total control.
+In blockchain and cryptocurrency, this means transferring the process of maintaining the blockchain or control of crypto-based applications (dapps) away from a central few to a distributed network where no single entity has total control.

 Decentralised networks strive to reduce the trust participants must place in one another or a single entity’s ability to exert authority or control.